Unit 1 - Practice Quiz

 C. Multiprocessing System

-D. Batch System
+D. Time-sharing System

 21 A user process attempts to execute an instruction to directly disable all hardware interrupts.
 What is the most likely outcome in a modern, protected operating system?